 Traditional personalisation has a blind spot for these fine deals, and for unpacking a shopper’s context in real-time.
 But today’s shoppers expect to be understood and catered to even when they’ve strayed from their usual shopping patterns.

 With technologies like PPS, you can gain a deeper understanding of that individual.
 It’s not just about what they like, and when, but machine learning the nuances of that purchase too.
-How long did the decision making process take, that alternatives were considered how many times sis she visit the item she eventually bout, how long did she look at it for?
+How long did the decision-making process take, what alternatives were considered how many times did she visit the item she eventually bout, and how long did she look at it?

-Unlike conventional solutions, PPS actually learns about every individual shopper’s unique style and taste by analysing the visual attributes of the items they interact with.
+Unlike conventional solutions, hyper-personalisation software learns about every individual shopper’s unique style and taste by analysing the visual attributes of the items they interact with.
 This insight — which becomes sharper and more on-point over time — functions like a long-time personal shopping assistant who understands exactly what that individual customer is looking for.

-2. Use Connected Data to Provide Context-Based Personalisation at Every Touchpoint
+2. Use Connected Data to Provide Context-Based Hyper-Personalisation at Every Touchpoint

 The customer experience is holistic.
 A person’s perception of a brand or retailer is the cumulation of every touchpoint he or she has had with them — from browsing on-site to scrolling past their ads on Instagram to receiving emails to entice their revisit to you, above your peers on other websites.